xragua/laex_detect_lines_isis/README.md

 ### Recover our saved model example:

-1. We should enter ISIS as usual, and first, we should require the saved **linemodel**:
+1. We recover the complete model as ususal:

     ```isis
-    isis> require("set_line_model_test.sl");
-    ```

-2. We now load and recover the complete model:

-    ```isis
     isis> load_par("example_model.par");
     ```

-In case that we load them in the inverse order, the message "linemodel is undefined" will appear.
-We then must require our line model and load again.

 ## License